Common Mistakes during EWI Installations

 Our thin coat renders are designed to be applied just a few millimetres thick.
 Most installers who have used EWI Pro thin coat renders before will know that the thickness of the application should match the grain size.
 So, if you’ve chosen a 2mm grain size then you should apply it at a thickness of 2mm.

-For many installers it can take a while to get used to this, and often on the first few attempts the render is applied far too thick purely because installers are more used to working with plaster and cementitious products with thicker application rates.
+For many installers it can take a while to get used to this, and often common mistakes during EWI occur when the render is applied far too thick, purely because installers are more used to working with plaster and cementitious products with thicker application rates.
 In order to fix this, the quickest method is to use a plastic render float to scrape the render back to the correct thickness.
 Make sure you keep an eye that all the workers are applying the render correctly, as if not you will need to act fairly quickly in order to scrape it back.

 Plastic fixings break

 Our plastic fixings are designed to be used with our EPS (expanded polystyrene) insulation boards.
-Plastic fixings will not be suitable if you are installing Mineral Wool or Wood Fibre insulation, as these materials are too heavy for the fixings to be able to hold their weight.
+One of the common mistakes during EWI is to use Plastic Fixings for unsuitable insulation materials; for example, Plastic fixings will not be suitable if you are installing Mineral Wool or Wood Fibre insulation, as these materials are too heavy for the fixings to be able to hold their weight.
 Not only this, but all fixings need to go through both the insulation board and the substrate in order to be totally secure.
 If your fixings are breaking, then it could be that you aren’t drilling them in far enough.
 After a while you should be able to judge this by eye, but to be really sure you’re drilling far enough through then we recommend putting a piece of tape on the drill bit to indicate where you would stop drilling.

 Basecoat and mesh can drag